Colleen has a Master’s degree in English Literature and is an author of stories and poetry focusing on the dynamics of human relationships

 Opening her shell, she beckons him.

-He eats the nectar grown in the garden of darkness.
+Eat the nectar from the garden of darkness.

 Shadows whisk its touch,